Educational Activities Board (EAB) Award Recipients by Last Name

 “for leadership and mentorship in developing engineering education to attract, retain and advance women and youth in engineering and science”

-''for sustained contributions to enhancement of the ABET system and for providing guidance to the development of international accreditation activities" and
+''for sustained contributions to enhancement of the ABET system and for providing guidance to the development of international accreditation activities"

 "for outstanding, sustained leadership in the development and implementation of innovations in engineering education accreditation"

-“for sustained leadership in support of the accreditation” and
+“for sustained leadership in support of accreditation”

-Irene C. Peden (Meritorious Service Citation)
+Irene C. Peden (Meritorious Service Citation) 1989

 "for outstanding contributions to professional standards education on IEEE Standard 802.11 through books, training and tutorials"